mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 Chapter 24.
 Heat

-Chapter 25.
-Temperature

 Chapter 26.
 Light

 Chapter 27.
 The Michelson experiment and why the wrong ether was sought

 Chapter 28.
 How the theory of relativity arose — and what would happen if a medium existed

-Chapter 29.
-A brief summary of light, medium, and relativity

 Chapter 30.
 Electric current